ThisIsManta/eslint-rule-tester/README.md

   }
   ```

-which the command returns the status code of **non-pass** test case count.
+The command returns the status code representing the number of **non-pass** test results.

 Optionally, the command accepts the following arguments: